onurhan1337/quzz/README.md

 });

 // Manual snapshot capture
+import {
+  getContextSnapshots,
+  getLatestSnapshot,
+  isSnapshotSupported,
-import { getContextSnapshots, getLatestSnapshot, isSnapshotSupported } from "quzz";
+} from "quzz";

 // Check if your Node.js version supports snapshots if (isSnapshotSupported()) {